EllLG1211/Rossignol/README.md

   * To create a **data base**
     * First, run `dotnet ef migrations add initDb` which will create the initial migration (run in `./Rossignol/Sources/EF_Model/`)
     * With the same path run the `dotnet ef database update --startup-project ..\Tests\TestEntities\TestEntities.csproj` command, which will apply the migration to the project.
+    * If a SQL error occurs, please delete any Rossignol.* files under `Rossignol/Sources/Tests/TestEntities/` and try again.

 *Note that the `EF_Model` project needs the `EntityFrameworkCore` + `EntityFrameworkCore.Sqlite` + `EntityFrameworkCore.Tools` nugget package to work.*
 *Also note that the `TestEntities` project needs the `EntityFrameworkCore.Design` nugget package to work.*